Tuesday, 9 June 2026

 The young of the great crested grebe, known for their boldly striped heads, are often referred to as "humbugs" due to their resemblance to the striped boiled sweets.

-Great Crested Grebe "Humbugs"
+Striped chicks of the Great Crested Grebe affectionately named "Humbugs"

 Great Crested Grebe

-Great Crested Grebe and young
+Great Crested Grebe - Intimate relationship of Parent and chick

 Moorhen